Community Detection and Stochastic Block Models: acknowledgements

 \end{itemize}

-\section{Acknowledgements}
+\section{acknowledgements}

-I would to thank my collaborators from the main papers discussed in the manuscript, in particular, A.~Bandeira, G.~Hall, C.~Sandon, Y.~Deshpande, A.~Montanari, the many colleagues with whom I had stimulating discussions on the topic, in particular, E.~Airoldi, C.~Bordenave, F.~Krzakala, M.~Lelarge, L.~Massouli\'e, C.~Moore, E.~Mossel, A.~Sly, V.~Vu, L.~Zdeborova, as well as the various colleagues, students and anonymous reviewers who gave comments on the earlier drafts.
+I am thankful to my collaborators from the main papers discussed in this monograph, in particular, A.~Bandeira, Y.~Deshpande, J.~Fan, A.~Montanari, C.~Sandon, K.~Wang, Y.~Zhong.
+Special thanks to Colin and Kaizheng for their valuable inputs on this monograph.
+I would like to also thank the many colleagues with whom I had various conservations on the topic over the past years, in particular, C.~Bordenave, F.~Krzakala, M.~Lelarge, L.~Massouli\'e, C.~Moore, E.~Mossel, Y.~Peres, A.~Sly, V.~Vu, L.~Zdeborov\'a, as well as the colleagues, students and anonymous reviewers who contributed to the significant improvements of the drafts.
+Finally, I would like to thank the Institute for Advanced Study in Princeton for providing an ideal environment to write part of this monograph.